exexexll/Bumpin.io/ACCEPTABLE-USE-POLICY.md

 ## ACKNOWLEDGMENT

-By using Napalm Sky, you acknowledge that you have read, understand, and agree to comply with this Acceptable Use Policy.
+By using BUMPIn, you acknowledge that you have read, understand, and agree to comply with this Acceptable Use Policy.
 Violations may result in permanent ban and public disclosure on our blacklist.

 ---

 **Last Updated: October 16, 2025**

-© 2025 Napalm Sky.
+© 2025 BUMPIn.
 All rights reserved.